 All of us, Aboriginal and Torres Strait Islander people, and non-Indigenous people, communities, organisations, and all levels of government have a responsibility to work together to prevent violence against Aboriginal and Torres Strait Islander women and their children.

-This is why we work with others to build this movement for change.
+This is why we work with and seek to engage others to build this movement for change.

 Our activities include:

-As primary prevention activity increases, we are likely to see increased numbers of women being able to identify violence in their own lives, and seeking support.
+As prevention activity increases, we are likely to see increased numbers of women being able to identify violence in their own lives, and seeking support.
 Having robust and adequately funded response systems (including support services, police and justice systems) will remain critical to ensure that women are safe and supported.

 Our goal is the elimination of violence against women and their children in Australia.